-At just under 5oz, the Boundary short is the lightest short in our review.
-Super thin ultra stretchy fabric and welded seams make for a competitor that pedals nearly as good as lycra.
+At just under 5oz, the Boundary short is among the lightest shorts in our review.
+Super thin ultra-stretchy fabric and welded seams make for a competitor that pedals nearly as good as lycra.
 These are great shorts for aerobic efforts, but the lack of features and poor durability drive the overall score and versatility down.

 The Boundary is a minimalistic short that is not heavy on features.
 One feature it does have is a built-in waist adjustment that takes the place of a separate belt.
 The waist is adjusted with dual velcro tabs connected to elastic at the rear, which is hidden inside the waistband.
 We've come to prefer exterior waist adjustments over internal adjustments because internal adjusters are harder to access and make mid-ride adjustments a pain.
-The waist adjustment is not nearly as user-friendly or comfortable as the adjustment system on the 100% Airmatic.
-Our testers found that the Velcro tabs on the inside of the waist created pressure points particular when used with a hip pack.
+The waist adjustment is not nearly as user-friendly or comfortable as the adjustment system on the Specialized Enduro Pro.
+Our testers found that the Velcro tabs on the inside of the waist created pressure points, particularly when used with a hip pack.

-A pair of mountain bike shorts does not necessarily need six pockets like the Zoic Ether, but the single zippered pocket on the right leg of these shorts is a bit too minimal.
+A pair of mountain bike shorts do not necessarily need six pockets like the Zoic Ether, but the single zippered pocket on the right leg of these shorts is very minimal.
 The pocket is decent in size, but because of the light weight of the material, we found that anything placed in the pocket flaps around horribly when riding.
 The only thing this pocket would be useful for is a bike park pass, a credit card, or a few dollars for a Red Bull.
-You will have to place your cell phone and bike tool in a hydration pack or jersey pocket when riding in the Boundary.
+You will want to place your cell phone and bike tool in a hydration pack or jersey pocket when riding in the Boundary.

 Another area where we were concerned about the long-term durability was the inner leg mesh vents, which also use welded seams.
 We've owned other garments which used welding and mesh together and found that they failed prematurely but both the seams and mesh held up as well as any other part of the short.